 There are different types of businesses which offer supply chain consulting roles…

-- Big Consulting Firms include the likes of Accenture, Deloitte etc. and offer supply chain services, generally to the large corporations.
-Apart from generalist consulting services, they also offer supply chain consulting services and are always looking for young, smart supply chain professionals.
+- Big Consulting Firms include well-known names like Deloitte, Accenture, etc. They generally consult to large corporations.
+They have both generalist consulting services and supply chain consulting services.
+They are always looking for smart, talented supply chain professionals.

 Bob ForshayBob Forshay is Principal at Mastermind Group, LLC.
 Apart from being a supply chain consultant, Bob is a renowned author and public speaker.